-If you become ill, DKI APCSS involvement in a Fellow's healthcare problems while attending the course is limited to serious illness and emergencies only.
+If you become ill, DKI APCSS' involvement in a Fellow's healthcare problems while attending the course is limited to serious illness and emergencies only.
 The following are generally not considered serious illnesses: rashes, colds/flu, and coughs.
 If you become sick during the course, first notify the Admissions Department personnel.
 For serious illnesses, the Admissions staff will direct you to the appropriate clinic or hospital.
-Once again, these medical charges could be very expensive for treatment and medicines.
+Once again, the medical charges could be very expensive for treatment and any prescribed medicines.

 If a Fellow is seriously injured, call 9-1-1.
-This is to be done in cases of life or death.
+This is to be done in cases of life-or-death situations.